Vidhaeha/CA2Algorithms/MDFiles/Analysis.md

 # Big-O

-In theory, binary trees usually would have `Big-O (log n)` complexity but that is only for the balanced or self balancing trees like Red-Black tree or balanced BST.
+Biney trees usually would have `Big-O (log n)` complexity but that is only for the balanced or self balancing trees like Red-Black tree or balanced BST.
 An unbalanced BST could lower the performance to `Big-O (n)` complexity.
 Log of n is better at performing using way less resources searching for values within it.
-The graph shows that

 ## Complexity Analysis